-- 680. Paralegalism (5). - Survey of the occupational field of the Legal Assistant concerning such matters as ethics, law office management, legal research, law libraries, office equipment and career opportunities.
-May be offered concurrently with JPS 480. - 685.
-Legal Dimensions of Justice and Public Safety (5).
-CORE COURSE.
-Examination of contemporary legal issues related to administration of justice and public safety.
+680. Paralegalism (5).

+Survey of the occupational field of the Legal Assistant concerning such matters as ethics, law office management, legal research, law libraries, office equipment and career opportunities.
+May be offered concurrently with JP 480.

+- Examination of contemporary legal issues related to administration of justice and public safety.
 Focus on the implications of substantive and procedural law relating to components of justice and public safety organizations.
 Offered Summer Quarter. - 690.
 Special Topics in Justice and Public Safety (5).
 Pr., Graduate standing.

 Advanced study in justice and public safety topics and areas of current interest.
 Course may be repeated as topics change.
 Graduate students will be assigned additional coursework over and above undergraduate assignments.
-This course may be taught concurrently with JPS 490. - 691.
-Directed Study (1-10).
+This course may be taught concurrently with JP 490.

+691. Directed Research (1-10).
 Pr., Graduate standing and permission of instructor.

 Independent study of justice and public safety problems, issues, and theories.
-Credit may not exceed five (5) hours for any single project. - 695.
-Justice and Public Safety Internship (1-10).
+Credit may not exceed five (5) hours for any single project.

+695. Justice and Public Safety Internship (1-10).
 Pr., Graduate standing and permission of instructor.